reed-adept/aria-matlab/README.txt

 See example.m for a simple example of use.

-So far, the following functions will be available:
+So far, the following functions are available:

 aria_init [args]
 Initialize ARIA and store any ARIA arguments given.
 This function must be called